← Back to Home

 }

-Execution Flow of while Loop
+Execution Flow of the while Loop

-2. If condition is true, loop body executes
+2. If true, execute the loop body

-4. Control returns to condition check
+4. Return to condition check

-5. Loop stops when condition becomes false
+5. Exit when the condition becomes false

 int i = 5;